tritemio/jupyter_notebook_beginner_guide/docs/execute.rst

 You can run many copies of the *Jupyter Notebook App* and they will show up at a similar address (only the number after ":", which is the port, will increment for each new copy).

-Since from a single *Jupyter Notebook App* you can open on as many notebooks as you like, we do not recommend running multiple copies of *Jupyter Notebook App*.
+Since with a single *Jupyter Notebook App* you can open as many notebooks as you like, we do not recommend running multiple copies of *Jupyter Notebook App*.

 Running a notebook
 ------------------